-Policy CNP 17 - Amenity Open Space
+Policy CNP 18 - Open Space

-Sites to the west of Bylanes Close and to the south of Ardingly Road, as defined on Map 10 - Amenity Open Space, are allocated as amenity open space.
+- a) Sites to the west of Bylanes Close and to the south of Ardingly Road, as defined on Map 10 Open Space, are allocated as amenity open space. - b) A site to the western end of Courtmead Road, as defined on Map 10, is allocated as Open Space.

 Proposed Monitoring Indicators Proposed Targets Provision of Open Space.
-Delivery of identified Open Space in the Plan period. poou.
+Delivery of identified Open Space in the Plan period.